thaiminhpv/Doctor-Cyclop-Hackathon-2021/README.md

 This is a Model implementation integrated with Web App, the dataset is got from the [RANZCR CLiP - Catheter and Line Position Challenge](https://www.kaggle.com/c/ranzcr-clip-catheter-line-classification)

+After researching and referring from discussions on Kaggle, here is our model solution:

+Our pipeline has 2 training stages:
+- Stage 1: Segmentation
+- Stage 2: Classification

+Then, the trained model's weights is stored in Google Drive, and will be mounted when running Online Prediction Service

 ## How to Build and Run

 ### 1. Mount folders at Google Drive